reactivepixel/Dev-Jam-Pitching/README.md

 - Have an End Slide (Team Name with Contact Info)
 - Keep it to 4-5 minutes
-- Hook them early: "Ever wanted to defy physics?"
+- Hook them early: Ever wanted to defy physics?
 - Show visuals (sketches, prototypes) if you can
 - Expect Questions
 - Stay approachable post-pitch—talk to interested folks
 - Scope Small, plan larger features as potential v2
 - Clear roles or goals
-- Show leadership, "Fake it till you make it."
+- Show leadership, Fake it till you make it.
 - **Practice the Pitch**